open-coffee/opencoffee-frontpage/README.md

 </p>

 <p align="center">
-    a personalisable frontpage for the CoffeeNet
+    the personalisable frontpage of the CoffeeNet
 </p>